 There is always a special event going on, as well as a fantastic range of entertainment, arts and dining venues to discover.
 For a more high-adrenalin sightseeing tour, you can even whizz down the Thames on a speedboat and take in the spectacular views.

-Bankside, the South Bank and Waterloo are easy to access: use London Bridge and Waterloo train stations, Blackfriars, London Bridge, Southwark or Waterloo Tube stations or take one of the numerous buses that travel to the area.
-London WaterlooConvenient for access to the South East of England by overland train, London Waterloo is also served by the Jubilee, Northern and Bakerloo lines on the Tube.
+Bankside, the South Bank and Waterloo are easy to access: use London Bridge, Waterloo, Blackfriars, and Southwark stations, or take one of the numerous buses that travel to the area.
+London Waterloo is served by the Jubilee, Northern and Bakerloo lines on the Tube.

-If you head towards the river from London Waterloo you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium,, the London Eye, the Southbank Centre and the BFI Imax.
+If you head towards the river from London Waterloo, you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium, the London Eye, the Southbank Centre, the BFI Imax and The London Dungeon.

 East of Waterloo Bridge on the South Bank

-East of Blackfriars Bridge the area becomes known as Bankside.
+East of Blackfriars bridge, the area becomes known as Bankside.
 This is one of the oldest parts of London – entrepreneurs, artists and revellers have flocked here for almost 2,000 years.
 Bankside is also one of London's most vibrant areas, with a heady mix of culture, foodie delights, attractions and architecture.

 Situated along the Thames, Bankside is dominated by Tate Modern, one of the world's finest art galleries.
 The quirky streets around Tate Modern are perfect for exploring on foot – with galleries including Bankside Gallery and Jerwood Space, and the trendy shops and restaurants of Bankside Mix waiting to be discovered.

 Time for a drink?
 Historic pubs such as The George and The Anchor have long been favoured by famous Londoners – from Charles Dickens to Samuel Pepys – or search out The Rake, London's smallest bar.
-If you fancy a tipple head to Vinopolis, Bankside's unique wine-tasting attraction, which also features the Whisky Exchange shop and tasting room.
+If you fancy a tipple, head to Vinopolis, Bankside's unique wine-tasting attraction, which also features the Whisky Exchange shop and tasting room.

 Bankside was once known as London's larder.
-It's a title that lives on today in the fresh produce of Borough market and the wealth of fine restaurants, pavement cafés and outlets surrounding it.
+It's a title that lives on today in the fresh produce of Borough Market and the wealth of fine restaurants, pavement cafés and outlets surrounding it.